 Meal Planning & Lunch Breaks

-We like to eat fresh organic meals, so since we had a full kitchen with a refrigerator, we bought most of our groceries the day we arrived and planned our meals for the weekdays.
+We like to eat fresh, organic meals, so since we had a full kitchen with a refrigerator, we bought most of our groceries the day we arrived and cooked our meals for the weekdays.
 During the weekend, we ordered takeout to make it more fun since that’s something we don’t often do at home.

 The kids love raw fruits and veggies as snacks, so I also made sure to have plenty of those, along with some granola bars and string cheese, in hand while we did schoolwork.
 Yum!